Iranian oil tanker still ablaze after collision off China's coast

-BEIJING/SEOUL (Reuters) - A tanker carrying Iranian oil that collided with a Chinese freight ship in the East China Sea on Saturday was still ablaze on Monday morning, a South Korean coast guard official said as emergency rescue teams continued to search for the missing crew.
+SEOUL, Jan 8 (Reuters) - A tanker carrying Iranian oil that collided with a Chinese freight ship in the East China Sea over the weekend was still ablaze on Monday morning, a South Korean coast guard official told Reuters.

+It was not known if any of the tanker’s missing 32 crew members had been rescued, said the official, who declined to give his name as he was not authorized to speak to media.
+He was speaking as of 8 a.m.
+Korean time (2300 GMT, Sunday).

 Chinese state media CCTV showed pictures on Sunday of the tanker ablaze and billowing plumes of thick dark smoke.
 China sent four rescue ships and three cleaning boats to the site, while South Korea dispatched a ship and a helicopter.